Drug Rehab Addiction Treatment

-A drug overdose occurs when an individual has too high a level of the drug in their body.
-Unfortunately, drug overdoses occur rather often.
-A drug overdose can happen both on purpose, or accidentally if an individual takes too much of one or several drugs.
-Common signs of a drug overdose are:
+A drug overdose occurs when an individual has too much of a drug in their body.
+Drug overdoses occur frequently.
+A drug overdose can happen both on purpose with illegal drugs or accidentally if someone takes too much of several drugs.
+Common signs of a drug overdose include:

 - Chest pain

 - Difficulty breathing

 Many factors determine if someone is abusing drugs.
 The top signs of substance abuse used by addiction centers, alcohol rehab, and treatment services include:

 - Inability to stop using the substance

 - Using the substance on a regular basis